mrkjdy/website/static/posts/how-to-build-a-blog.md

 These same people, who are tired of cumbersome Node JS web frameworks, have created some slick, **minimal**, web frameworks for it.
 One such framework is Fresh.
 If you're thinking: "No!
 Not another web framework!", hear me out.
-Fresh is great because out-of-the-box it has:
+Fresh is great because right out of the box it has:

 - no build step
 - no configuration